Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"A baseball milestone in Philadelphia".</h2 head><h3 quote align='center'>"On this day in 1876, the Boston Red Caps defeated the Philadelphia Athletics in the first National League baseball game.
-At the time, the game was just another game, not least because the National League was just another entity trying to bring order to professional baseball during its disorderly early days.
-But the National League endured, and by 1903 its champion was facing off against the American League champion in the event we know today as the World Series.
+<h3 OTD<h2 head>"New Coke debuts".</h2 head><h3 quote align='center'>"On this day in 1986, the Coca-Cola Company introduced New Coke, a reformulated soft drink meant to replace its flagship beverage and boost sales at the expense of its rival Pepsi.
+Public outrage ensued, however, and even the company's own bottlers rebelled.
+Just 79 days later, old Coke\u2014now called Coca-Cola Classic\u2014went back on sale.
+New Coke was discontinued in 2002.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD